prateeksteaparty/vital-wellness/README.md

 # ⭐ Conclusion

-The **Vital – Smart Supplement & Nutrition Recommendation System** successfully demonstrates the integration of Artificial Intelligence, Machine Learning, and Natural Language Processing in healthcare recommendation systems.
+The **Vital – Smart Supplement & Nutrition Recommendation System** demonstrates the integration of Artificial Intelligence, Machine Learning, and Natural Language Processing in healthcare recommendation systems.

-The platform provides personalized, intelligent, and safe supplement recommendations while maintaining scalability, usability, and modular architecture suitable for future expansion.
+The platform provides intelligent, personalized, and safe supplement recommendations while maintaining scalability, usability, and modular architecture suitable for future enhancements.

 ---